Yandex Cloud

 • Migrate data from Google BigQuery to Yandex Object Storage

-• Set up the mapping of data from Yandex Object Storage to the Managed Service for ClickHouse® cluster
+• Configure data mapping from Yandex Object Storage to the Managed Service for ClickHouse® cluster

 • Delete the resources you created